 - Contributors of $200 or more will receive a chapbook of poems from each of four current and past Poets Laureate.

-This year, with the help of Robert Conrad of radio station WCLV (104.9 FM), Heights Arts is reaching out to a broad audience of northeast Ohio culture hounds, cool Clevelanders, and Haiku hipsters.
+This year, with the help of Robert Conrad of radio station WCLV (104.9 FM), Heights Arts is reaching out to a broad audience of northeast Ohio culture hounds.
 Conrad attended the 2015 Haiku Death Match and loved it.
 In fact, he was so taken with the event, he decided to feature it on his Weekend Radio show, an hour-long mix of music, humor, culture, and unclassifiable oddments that airs every Saturday night on radio station WCLV.
-Listen in April to Weekend Radio, Saturdays at 10 p.m. on WCLV – 104.9 FM to catch Haiku, written and read aloud by northeast Ohio poets.
+Listen on Saturday, April 1 to Weekend Radio, 10 p.m. on WCLV – 104.9 FM to catch Haiku, written and read aloud by northeast Ohio poets.
 Listen to a live interview with poets Ray McNiece and Christine Howey on WCLV on Wednesday, April 5, 2:30 p.m.